 - Add example characteristics to help your team brainstorm skills they should include

-- Define a basic interview pipeline with stages that all jobs will most likely include (e.g. Application Review, Phone Screen, Face to Face, Offer)
+- Define a basic interview pipeline with stages that all jobs will most likely include (such as Application Review, Phone Screen, Face to Face, and Offer)

 - Customize the Interview Kits for interviews that will happen across all jobs

-- Phone Screen: Add custom questions (questions that will be asked by the interviewer) and select focus attributes for topics that are covered on all phone screens (e.g. tell me about yourself, desired salary range, and availability to begin work)
+- Phone Screen: Add custom questions (questions the interviewer will ask) and select focus attributes for topics that are covered on all phone screens (such as tell me about yourself, desired salary range, and availability to begin work)

 - Culture Fit: Add custom questions and select focus attributes for the traits that represent your company culture